Want to know a secret that will instantly up your makeup game?

 - If your skin looks more yellow: You have warm undertones.

 - If your skin looks more blueish: You have cool undertones.

 Don’t worry, you don’t have to go to the beach or a tanning salon to do this test.
 Just think about what happens when you get some sun exposure.

-Does your skin tan easily?
-Then chances are, you have warm undertones.
-If, instead, you burn easily or are unable to tan at all, you probably have cool undertones.
+- If you burn easily or are unable to tan at all: You probably have cool undertones.